As I’m sure you know, there is only so much midnight oil one can burn.

 Internal Audit as a Career for Working Moms

 A career as an external auditor in a service organization just isn’t very flexible.
 You must manage multiple clients and often have to travel.
 What’s more, June and December are the busiest times for external auditors.
-So, when your child does have school during these months, you can’t easily opt to work from home.
+So, when your child has school during these months, you can’t easily opt to work from home.
 Nor can you go on unplanned leaves.
 Flex-timing arrangements are also difficult because of the need to match your client’s schedule.

-On the other hand, internal audit gives you more opportunities to plan your workday in advance.
+On the other hand, an internal audit gives you more opportunities to plan your workday in advance.
 Additionally, if you plan your work well, you won’t often need to put in extra hours.
 You may have to travel sometimes, especially if your organization has multiple offices, but you will receive prior notice.
 And, you won’t have as many strict deadlines to meet unless you’re working for a listed company and have to present your internal audit findings in audit committee meetings.
 Finally, as there are no confidentiality/trust issues, telecommuting may be easier to manage with easy access to information.

 Internal Audit as Your Career

 If you are tired of always having to put the client first and sacrifice your personal time due to your client-facing role, you may find that becoming an internal auditor is the career move for you.
 Internal audit has good career advancement opportunities and offers a better work-life balance.
-And, I know this is critical for working moms with young kids in school.
+I know this is critical for working moms with young kids in school.
 What’s more, you can also benefit from the great Certified Internal Auditor salary.
 Therefore, you should learn more about why you should become a CIA and how to become an internal auditor so you can make the switch soon.
-Plus, don’t forget to checkout these CIA exam tips and the best CIA review courses too!
+Plus, don’t forget to check out these CIA exam tips and the best CIA review courses too!